-Design Elements 44 credit Semester 1
+Theater Design Appreciation 44 credit Semest

 This semester-long course provides an entry level introduction to theatrical design, broadening the student's understanding of both the tenets of design and the design process as they relate to the Theatre Arts.
 Students will explore and implement key elements of costume, scenic, and lighting designs for the theatre through experimentation and hands-on projects that explore the fundamentals of stage design.
 Class discussions, selected readings, videos and visual presentations help the student develop and demonstrate theories and concepts through practical applications.
-Coursework includes rendering and modeling projects, readings, and quizzes in Costume and Scenic design.
+Coursework includes rendering and modeling projects, readings, and quizzes in costume, scenic, and lighting design.
 Design projects for each unit are presented in class and discussed according to the Elements of Design, with attention to collaborative and constructive feedback.
 The semester culminates with the student's final project, designing sets and costumes for a show of the instructor's choice.